lukas-wresch/judoboard/README.md

 Import of *.dm4 and *.md5 files.
 Scoreboard display with name of participants, scores, osaekomi, shidos and hansokumake.
 Support for advance IJF rules: Double ippon, double hansokumake.

+## License

+This project is open source but not free for commercial use.
+It is licensed under a proprietary license that allows the source code to be used for personal and non-commercial purposes.

+### Commercial Use

+For commercial use of this software, a separate license is required.
+Please contact us for more information and to purchase a commercial license.

+By purchasing a commercial license, you gain the right to use the software without the restrictions of the proprietary license.